falcosecurity/falco-website/content/en/blog/community-survey-2023/index.md

 Regarding desired integrations, a few respondents expressed interest in more diverse plugins, such as EKS Kubernetes kernel monitoring, which could enhance the monitoring of their Kubernetes infrastructure.
 Other respondents suggested new plugins for monitoring and analyzing different system events, such as DNS resolution or SSL handshake failures.
 The results suggest that there is a desire for more plugins that can address diverse security issues in different system components.

 **8. Which plugin(s) are you using?
 What would you like to see?**
-* k8s_audit and Cloudtrail are the most commonly used plugins among the respondents
+* k8s_audit and Cloudtrail are the most commonly used plugins among the respondents.
-* Several participants mentioned using a combination of plugins such as K8saudit, Cloudtrail, and JSON
+* Several participants mentioned using a combination of plugins such as K8saudit, Cloudtrail, and JSON.
 * Some respondents do not use any plugins or did not provide a response.
-* One participant mentioned using EKS Kubernetes kernel monitoring, while another used audit logging
+* One participant mentioned using EKS Kubernetes kernel monitoring, while another used audit logging.
 * Github integration was also mentioned by a couple of respondents.
-* There were no clear requests for new plugins or features, although some participants did not provide a response to this question
+* There were no clear requests for new plugins or features, although some participants did not provide a response to this question.

 ## Documentation